zen-2a-code/react/react-lecture-notes.md

 # React Basics (Junior-Friendly Notes)

 React is a JavaScript **library** that helps you build user interfaces in the browser.
 It focuses on the "view" layer—what the user sees and interacts with.
 Because it handles only the UI, people call it a library, but its ecosystem (routing, state management, build tools) feels like a full framework in practice.
+New to the terms?
+See `react-beginner-playbook.md` for a kid-friendly glossary and quick exercises.
+Want hands-on steps?
+Follow `react-labs.md`.
+Want code snippets?
+Skim `src/examples/StarterExamples.js` for tiny practice components you can copy into `App.js`.
+Stuck on an error?
+See `react-error-fixes.md` for common messages and fixes.
+Need setup/run commands fast?
+See `react-quickstart.md`.
+Want a milestone path?
+See `react-beginner-roadmap.md`.
+Need a quick tour of files?
+See `project-map.md`.
+Ready to practice?
+Try `react-mini-challenges.md`.
+Not sure where to begin today?
+Open `start-here.md` for a short checklist.
+Have recurring questions?
+See `react-faq.md`.

 ## Where React Runs
 - Runs in the browser via `react-dom`; it is not a Node.js-only tool.